Budget Reserve Report

 Latest Budget Reserve Report

-We have reviewed the revenue volatility model and updated it to reflect an additional year of data, law changes enacted by the 2019 legislature, and technical model improvements.
-The result of those updates is an estimated degree of revenue system volatility that is slightly lower than what we found last year, driven by declining volatility in the bases of the corporate and general sales taxes.
-Consequently, we have decreased the recommended percentage of revenues to 4.9 percent from the 5.0 percent recommendation in our September 2018 report.
+We have reviewed the revenue volatility model and updated it to reflect an additional year of data.
+Note that the update does not include the impact of the 2020 economic downturn on tax base volatility, because data reflecting that impact is not yet available.
+The result of our analysis is an estimated degree of revenue system volatility that is slightly lower than what we found last year, driven by declining volatility in the bases of the individual income tax and general sales taxes.
+Consequently, we have decreased the recommended percentage of revenues to 4.8 percent from the 4.9 percent recommendation in our September 2019 report.

 The target is for the budget reserve account alone.
 Minnesota also has a cash flow account, which is intended to offset potential cash shortages caused by a mismatch between monthly revenue collections and spending.
 The cash flow account is currently funded at $350 million.